revinate/unification/styleguide-markdown.md

 - All tables use `.table`
 - Row striping is controlled by `.table-striped`
 - Hover interaction (only when entire row is interactive), use `.table-hover`
+- Table sortable icons controlled by adding `.fa .fa-sort` and toggling `.fa-sort-asc` and `.fa-sort-desc`

 **Panel Table**